GerryWilko/Expressy/README.md

 2. Next run the following to set up CocoaPods for Expressive Touch:

     `pod update`
+3. Download Big Buck Bunny video from http://bbb3d.renderfarming.net/download.html and place in `ExpressiveTouch\bbb_sunflower.mp4`.
-3. Now you can open the generated `ExpressiveTouch.xcworkspace` project and deploy it to your device.
+4. Now you can open the generated `ExpressiveTouch.xcworkspace` project and deploy it to your device.